MattRob77/tasks-planner-/README.md

-Task::Planner
+Task Planner

-This Sinatra web application provides the user the ability to sign up and use the Task Planner for their everyday task and to dos.
+Usage

-This being a web application for my Sinatra project there is no installation.
+To use this app, just clone, run rake db:migrate and then run shotgun.
+This web application allows the user to use it for their daily tasks and to dos.